 Use the L8.0 Livestock Product Handling to describe simple processing practices you perform at facilities you own or lease (e.g.: milk barns, egg washing, etc.).
 Use this section to describe any facilities you contract to process livestock and/or livestock products on your behalf.

-1) Are your livestock and/or livestock products handled/processed by another certified operation?

-□ No. Skip to section D.
+1) Are your livestock and/or livestock products handled/processed by another certified operation? ☐ No. Skip to section D. Yes, but ownership of livestock/livestock products is transferred before or upon delivery to the facility.
+Skip to Section D. Yes.

-☐ Yes.
 Complete this section.
 2) List all finished organic products and their corresponding organic handling operation below.
 Attach additional pages if necessary.
 The organic certificate for the handler/processor must list the specific finished products listed below, with the organic claim corresponding to the product label (e.g. 100% Organic, Organic, Made With Organic) and brands (if any).
 Certificates must be submitted for each product.

-Yes, but ownership of livestock/livestock products is transferred before or upon delivery to the facility.
-Skip to Section D.

-Certified Handling Operation / Facility Name Services Provided (e.g.: slaughter, cut & wrap) End Product (e.g.: Beef Cuts, Whole Chicken) Brand (e.g.: Sunshine State Chickens) Fished Product Packaging Attach all labels Operation that Applies the Final Label

-☐ Retail ☐ My operation

-☐ Nonretail ☐ Operation in

-☐ Unpackaged the first column

-☐ Retail ☐ My operation

-☐ Nonretail ☐ Operation in

-☐ Unpackaged the first column

-☐ Retail ☐ My operation

-☐ Nonretail ☐ Operation in

-☐ Unpackaged the first column

-D. Sourcing Products 1) Do you source live animals from other operations that you resell?
-No ☐ Yes.
+Services End Product Fished Product Certified Handling Brand Operation that Provided (e.g.: Beef Packaging Operation / Facility Applies the Final (e.g.: Sunshine (e.g.: slaughter, Cuts.
+Whole Name Label State Chickens) Attach all labels cut & wrap) Chicken) ☐ Retail ☐ My operation □ Nonretail ☐ Operation in ☐ Unpackaged the first column ☐ Retail My operation ■ Nonretail Operation in the first column ☐ Unpackaged ☐ Retail My operation ☐ Operation in ☐ Nonretail ☐ Unpackaged the first column D. Sourcing Products 1) Do you source live animals from other operations that you resell?
+No Yes.
 Ensure your L6.1 Livestock Suppliers includes all livestock suppliers.
-2) Do you source organic livestock products (e.g.: milk, meat, eggs, fiber) from other operations that you resell?
-No. Skip to section E. ☐ Yes.
+2) Do you source organic livestock products (e.g.: milk, meat, eggs, fiber) from other operations that you resell? ☐ No. Skip to section E. ☐ Yes.
 Ensure your L7.1 Suppliers includes all suppliers you source products from.
-Product category, detail and brand name will appear on your CCOF Client Profile (certificate addendum); product category and detail will appear in USDA's Organic Integrity Database (Integrity) .
+Product category, detail and brand name will appear on your CCOF Client Profile (certificate addendum); product category and detail will appear in USDA's Organic Integrity Database (Integrity).
 CCOF reserves the right to modify product categories to reflect CCOF naming conventions.
 3) How do you verify that incoming products do not contact prohibited substances during transport from the supplier to your operation? ☐ Cleaning and/or purge logs ☐ Certified supplier provides documentation Other (describe): 4) How do you ensure that organic products are not commingled with nonorganic products during transport from the supplier to your operation?
-Mark all that apply: ☐ N/A, only source certified organic products ☐ Distinctly labeled or marked containers ☐ Closed containers ☐ Transported at different times ☐ Visually distinct ☐ Shipped on separate vehicles ☐ Shipped from separate destinations Other (describe):
+Mark all that apply: ☐ N/A, only source certified organic products ☐ Distinctly labeled or marked containers ☐ Closed containers ☐ Transported at different times ☐ Visually distinct ☐ Shipped on separate vehicles ☐ Shipped from separate destinations

+Other (describe):